Average Penis Size: What the Data Really Says (and Why It Doesn’t Matter as Much as You Think)

 Buried Penis

-Buried penis occurs when a normal penis is “buried” and partially hidden due to skin and fat from the abdomen, thigh or scrotum.
-Buried penis occurs when skin or fat obstructs the visibility of your penis, even if it’s average-sized.
-It’s usually caused by obesity, with excess body fat covering the penis and making it more difficult to see.
+Buried penis occurs when a penis is “buried” and partially hidden due to skin and fat from the abdomen, thigh, or scrotum.
+This obstructs the visibility of your penis, even if it’s average-sized.

-Other factors and sexual health problems can also play a role in the development of buried penis, including elective surgery procedures, traumatic genital events, infections and skin conditions such as lichen sclerosus.
+Buried penis is usually caused by obesity.
+However, other factors and sexual health problems can also play a role in the development of buried penis, including elective surgery procedures, traumatic genital events, infections, and skin conditions such as lichen sclerosus.

-Micropenis and buried penis are both recognized medical conditions, and it’s important to talk to your healthcare provider if you think you might be affected by either one.
-They can help you develop a treatment plan that may include things like topical hormonal treatments or surgery.
+Micropenis and buried penis are both recognised medical conditions, and it’s important to talk to your healthcare provider if you think you might be affected by either one.
+They can help you develop a treatment plan that may include topical hormonal treatments or surgery.

 Other Factors That May Affect Penis Size

-Hormones.
-Insufficient hormone levels during growth and development (like testosterone) can greatly impact the size of your penis.
+• Hormones.
+Insufficient hormone levels during growth and development (like testosterone) can significantly impact the size of your penis.

-Obesity.
+• Obesity.
 The point of taking care of your physique isn’t just to look good.
-In fact, obesity can cause conditions like buried penis.
+In fact, obesity can cause conditions like a buried penis.

-Smoking.
-Will smoking actually affect your penis size?
-No. But smoking and erectile dysfunction have a direct cause-and-effect relationship.
-Smokers often have decreased blood circulation, which leads to difficulties with maintaining an erection.
+• Smoking.
+Will smoking affect your penis size?
+No. However, smoking and erectile dysfunction have a direct cause-and-effect relationship.
+Smokers often have decreased blood circulation, which leads to difficulties maintaining an erection.
 Now, we’re no scientists, but we’d argue that you can’t measure your erect penis if your penis can’t get erect.

-Nutrition.
-We’re not saying your penis will grow if you eat your Wheaties®, but what you eat can have a definitive impact on your erection quality.
+• Nutrition.
+No, eating your veggies won’t add inches — but nutrition does affect sexual health.
 And like our point above about smoking and erection quality, being able to get hard and stay hard is the basis for understanding your true penis length.

-Age.
+• Age.
 Various age-related changes can also cause the penis to get smaller over time.
-Some of these may be addressable with the help of a healthcare professional.
+Some of these may be addressed with the help of a healthcare professional.

 Can You Increase Your Penis Size?

-So, let’s get down to brass tacks.
-Is there anything you can do to add some length or girth?
+So, is there anything you can do to add some length or girth?
 Well, maybe — but we’re not sure we’d recommend it.

 Although there are various “techniques” for increasing penis size, most don’t appear to offer long-term benefits.
 Some of the most common potential penis enlargement practices include: